mnapoleon/render-cli/README.md

 Options:

-    -f, --file TEXT  File to load env vars from
-    -sn, --service-name TEXT  Render service name
+    -f, --file          TEXT  File to load env vars from -sn, --service-name TEXT  Render service name
-    --help           Show this message and exit.
+    -u, --update              flag to indicate it env vars should be overwritten or updated --help                    Show this message and exit.

 ![set_envs!](./assets/set_envs.gif "set envs")